kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Deployment group.
 - [ ] Microsoft-hosted agent.
 - [ ] Service hooks.
-- [x] Self-hosted agent.
+- [ ] Self-hosted agent.
-- [x] External Git service connection.
+- [ ] E ternal Git service connection.

-### You are creating a YAML-based Azure pipeline to deploy an Azure Data factory instance that has the following requirements; If a Data Factory instance exists already, the instance must be overwritten.
+### You are creating a YAML-based Azure pipeline to deploy an Azure Data factory instance that has the following requirements; If a Data Factory instance e ists already, the instance must be overwritten.
 No other resources in a resource group named Fabrikam must be affected.
 How should you complete the code?

 ![Question 531](images/question531.jpg)

-- [x] Box 1: Create Or Update Resource Group.
-Box 2: Incrementall.
+- [ ] Bo  1: Create Or Update Resource Group.
+Bo  2: Incrementall.
-- [ ] Box 1: Resource Group.
-Box 2: Linked artifact.
+- [ ] Bo  1: Resource Group.
+Bo  2: Linked artifact.
-- [ ] Box 1: Resource Group.
-Box 2: West us.
+- [ ] Bo  1: Resource Group.
+Bo  2: West us.
-- [ ] Box 1: Linked artifact.
-Box 2: Resource Group.
+- [ ] Bo  1: Linked artifact.
+Bo  2: Resource Group.

 ### You use release pipelines in Azure Pipelines to deploy an app.
 Secrets required be the pipeline are stored as pipeline variables.
 Logging of commands is enabled for the Azure Pipelines agent.
 You need to prevent the values of the secrets from being logged.
 What should you do?

-- [x] Store the secrets in the environment variables instead of the pipeline variables.
+- [ ] Store the secrets in the environment variables instead of the pipeline variables.
 - [ ] Pass the secrets on the command line instead of in the pipeline variables.
-- [ ] Apply a prefix of secret to the name of the variables.
+- [ ] Apply a prefi  of secret to the name of the variables.
 - [ ] Echo the values of the secrets to the command line.

-### You are using the Dependency Tracker extension in a project in Azure DevOps.
+### You are using the Dependency Tracker e tension in a project in Azure DevOps.
 You generate a risk graph for the project.
 What should you use in the risk graph to identify the number of dependencies and the risk level of the project?

 ![Question 532](images/question532.jpg)